aeecleclair/Hyperion/README.md

 ## 2. Install dependencies

-### About Jellyfish and Rust
+### About Jellyfish and Rust (Windows only)

-If you don't have Rust installed or don't want to install it, decrease the version of `jellyfish` to `0.10.0` in the `requirements.txt` file:
+If you don't have Rust installed on your Windows PC or don't want to install it, decrease the version of `jellyfish` to `0.10.0` in the `requirements.txt` file:

 ```
 jellyfish==0.10.0                    # String Matching